pypa/pip/docs/html/user_guide.rst

 In practice, there are 4 common uses of Requirements files:

-1. Requirements files are used to hold the result from :ref:pip freeze for the purpose of achieving :doc:topics/repeatable-installs.
-In this case, your requirement file contains a pinned version of everything that was installed when `pip freeze` was run.
+1. Requirements files are used to hold the result from :ref:`pip freeze` for the purpose of achieving :doc:`topics/repeatable-installs`.
+In this case, your requirement file contains a pinned version of everything that was installed when ``pip freeze`` was run.

    .. tab:: Unix/macOS